Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Simulation Study

 \subsection{Computational Scalability Study}

-To empirically validate the complexity bounds established in Section \ref{sec:theory_complexity}, we conducted a dedicated computational scalability study.
-We focused on the most challenging \textit{Mixture Correlation} scenario ($\text{SNR} = 1$, $\lVert \bbet_0 \rVert = 50$) to stress-test the algorithms with highly structured correlation outliers.
-We measured total CPU execution time across a full-factorial grid of dimensions, varying sample size $n \in \{50, 100, 200, 500\}$ and predictors $p \in \{50, 100, 500, 1{,}000, 2{,}000, 5{,}000\}$.
+To empirically assess the complexity bounds established in Section~\ref{sec:theory}, we conduct a computational scalability study.
+We consider the \textit{Mixture Correlation} setting ($\text{SNR}=1$, $\lVert \bbet_0 \rVert_0 = 50$), which is representative of a challenging regime with structured correlation outliers.
+Total CPU time is measured over a full-factorial grid, with sample size $n \in \{50,100,200,500\}$ and number of predictors $p \in \{50,100,500,1{,}000,2{,}000,5{,}000\}$.

-To provide a benchmark, we compared the full FSCRE ensemble ($K=10$) against the two-step sequential baseline ({DDC-EN}), which utilizes the same fast DDC imputation followed by standard Elastic Net regularization.
-Each of the 24 configurations was replicated 50 times.
+As benchmarks, we compare the full FSCRE ensemble ($K=10$) to a sequential baseline (DDC-EN) and a generic robustified ensemble (DDC-RGLM).
+Each of the 24 configurations is replicated 50 times.
+The observed execution times are consistent with the scalability analysis in Section~\ref{sec:theory}.
+Figure~\ref{fig:cpu_scaling} displays two representative slices on logarithmic axes.

-The results of this study confirm our theoretical scaling claims.
-While we computed execution times across the entire grid, Figure \ref{fig:cpu_scaling} visualizes two representative slices on logarithmic axes to illustrate this behavior.
-The left panel demonstrates that both methods exhibit the expected near-linear scaling with dimension $p$.
-The execution time of FSCRE tracks almost identically with the DDC-EN baseline across all scales; for instance, the full FSCRE procedure on a heavily contaminated dataset with $n=100$ and $p=5{,}000$ completed in under 5 seconds on average.
-This negligible computational overhead is a key practical advantage.
-It empirically demonstrates that the complex, iterative architecture of FSCRE (involving parallel LARS paths, cross-validation tournaments, and final robust fitting) imposes virtually no computational overhead beyond a standard penalized regression on imputed data.
+In particular, the left panel indicates that FSCRE and DDC-EN exhibit the expected near-linear scaling with $p$.
+Across the range of problem sizes, FSCRE tracks closely with DDC-EN, with a relatively modest and approximately constant multiplicative overhead.
+For example, with $n=100$ and $p=5{,}000$, FSCRE completes in just over 10 seconds on average, whereas DDC-RGLM requires close to 100 seconds.
+Overall, these results suggest that the structured FSCRE architecture (correlation-space proposing, robust CV-based arbitration, and final MM fitting) can deliver ensemble-level robustness while remaining computationally comparable to a single penalized regression fit on imputed data.